Do you have a YOLO mentality?

 YOLO stands for you only live once.
 The term itself is derived from social media uses and is relatively new (c.
 2012), but the mantra has been around for decades.
 The rapper, Drake, brought the YOLO term to the masses with his popular song – The Motto.

 I’ve actually grown quite fond of this quote from Mae West.
-In fact, I used it in my book, You Only Live Once: The Roadmap to Financial Wellness and a Purposeful Life.
+In fact, I used it in my book; You Only Live Once: The Roadmap to Financial Wellness and a Purposeful Life.

 The quote supports my mature millennial mind that we must make the most of the life we’re given.
 It’s not about being careless, or making impulsive purchases, or taking life-threatening risks.
-The opposite of these things are true.
+The opposite of these things is true.